USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/shell/customization/aliases.md

 {% include accordion title="Applications" class="primary " controls="scope-apps" %}
 <div id="scope-apps" class="accordion_content" markdown="1">
-* **Time-saving shortcuts:** Define aliases for long or complex commands, such as data processing or file management sequences.
+* **Time-saving shortcuts:** Define aliases for long or complex commands, such as for data processing or file management.
-* **Automation:** Simplify cluster-specific tasks like job submission (sbatch), monitoring, or file transfers with user-defined shortcuts.
+* **Automation:** Simplify cluster-specific tasks like job submission, monitoring or file transfers with user-defined shortcuts.
 * **Environment setup:** Create startup aliases that load specific modules, set variables or initialize project environments.
-* **Error-prone commands:** Minimize typos and accidental mistakes by using intuitive aliases for potentially dangerous commands (e.g., replacing rm with a safer version).
+* **Error-prone commands:** Minimize typos and accidental mistakes by using intuitive aliases for potentially dangerous commands (e.g., replacing `rm` with a safer version).
 * **Coloring text outputs:** Combine aliases with `echo`, `grep`, `awk` or `tail` commands using ANSI color codes to highlight specific keywords, warnings or errors. *This is particularly useful when exploring log files or quickly detecting issues during interactive debugging sessions on clusters.*
 </div>
 </div>